 I began producing shard (chard) jewelry as an experiment to recycle damaged antique china in 2002.
 My efforts were well-received and Liam Shard Jewelry as born.
-Over the years I have mastered my craft and have expanded my collection to include pins, pendants, bracelets, drawer pulls, and wine stoppers, yet still manage to create each piece myself.
+Over the years I have mastered my craft and have expanded my collection to include pins, pendants, bracelets, drawer pulls, and wine stoppers, yet still manage to create each piece myself (with research and prep help from my partner Corey).
 I showcase my work at select craft shows, private home showings, and in my online store.

 I was born in the town of Ishpeming in Michigan’s Upper Peninsula (home of the Da Yoopers Tourist Trap, the Michigan Iron Industry Museum, and the U.S. Hall of Fame).
 I studied art history and music at the School Sisters of Notre Dame in Belmont, California, and later received my Bachelor in Arts from Portland State University in Portland, Oregon.
 Today I split my time between my jewelry studio in Michigan, my guesthouse in Ireland (www.knockahopple.com), and fine art and craft shows around the United States.

 I also co-host the Irish Fireside Podcast & Blog at www.IrishFireside.com and have recorded a CD of Jazz and American Standards.

 The Hunt for Materials

 I spend many hours looking for just the right pieces of china for my jewelry.
 Some of my sources are closely guarded secrets, but for the most part, I search antique stores, rummage sales, resale shops, the occasional dumpster, riverbeds (yes, riverbeds) and anywhere else someone might try unloading damaged china.